kraif999/ATS/README.md

 The goal is to develop a superior, robust (asset-diverse, multimarket, multiperiod) price-based system.
 The trading profile of a strategy is estimated using different metrics to measure return and risk.

+There is no such strategy combination that always guarantees highly superior returns under all market conditions, therefore, for a particular strategy the robustness conclusion could be based on how a strategy's trading profile looks on average given a different sets of strategy's combinations (strategy's family) and chosen risk management rules.

+## Design

 All strategies are built using the R6 class system, which provides a modular and flexible framework for adding new strategies or features.
 This framework is deployed to the Shiny web server: [http://kraif999.shinyapps.io/backtesting_trading_strategies_shinyapp](http://kraif999.shinyapps.io/backtesting_trading_strategies_shinyapp).

-Choose an instrument, a strategy, a trading horizon, specify the strategy specific parameters and see how the strategy's trading profile, portfolio equity curves, and the list of all trades would look if you had consistently and strictly invested using that strategy signals with no emotions involved.
+Choose an instrument, a strategy, and a trading horizon.
+Specify the strategy-specific parameters along with risk and financial management parameters, and see how the strategy performs if you had consistently and strictly invested using its signals with no emotions involved.
-The algorithm executes the strategy and calculates the number of positions, PnL, and equity curves based on the daily positions.
+Essentially the algorithm executes the strategy and calculates the number of positions, PnL, and equity curves, based on the daily positions.
 If risk management rules are applied, stop loss and take profit levels are calculated, and positions are automatically adjusted when these events occur.
 There is an option to either stay flat until a new signal is generated or re-enter the position after a stop-loss or take-profit event.
 Also, there is an option to dynamically shift stop loss in a case of a favourable price move given the position.
 Additionally, other useful metrics are computed, for example, annualized volatility, average true range, and many more, see in *backtesting_trading_strategies/strategies.R.*

-There is no such strategy combination that always guarantees highly superior returns under all market conditions, therefore, for a particular strategy the robustness conclusion could be based on how a strategy's trading profile looks on average given a different sets of strategy's combinations and chosen risk management rules.

----

-## Design

-The framework is built in R, with apply_risk_management() and estimate_trading_profile() optimized using C++ (apply_risk_management_cpp() and estimate_trading_profile_cpp()).
+The core methods: apply_risk_management() and estimate_trading_profile() are optimized using their C++ versions (apply_risk_management_cpp() and estimate_trading_profile_cpp(), correspondingly).
 These C++ implementations improve execution speed by ~33 times in run_backtest() calls.
+In total over a 500,000 trading profiles have been estimated across all strategies.

-The high-level structure is as follows:
+The high-level structure of the framework is as follows:

 - A parent class, **DataFetcher**, has methods to retrieve data from Yahoo (using overlapping daily data).
 - The **TSA** class analyzes data from various perspectives to understand different data characteristics and patterns.